Super Channel (Canadian TV channel): Background and pre-launch

 The Allarco application was approved on May 18, 2006, while the other three applicants were rejected.
 Super Channel would be launched on November 2, 2007, on Bell Satellite TV.

+Initially, Allarco launched two high definition feeds upon the launch of the service in November 2007: Super Channel HD 1 and Super Channel HD 2.
+Super Channel HD 1 simulcast the standard definition feed of the same name, while Super Channel HD 2 initially aired programming from the three remaining SD feeds.
+In February 2013, Allarco launched HD feeds for the two remaining channels, Super Channel 3 and Super Channel 4.

 Bankruptcy

 Two years after Super Channel's launch, parent company, Allarco Entertainment entered into the Companies' Creditors Arrangement Act on June 18, 2009.
 On August 31, 2010, its creditors unanimously approved a restructuring plan for the company under the act.
 The restructuring plan, which needed approval of the court, was later approved.

 On May 26, 2016, Allarco filed for bankruptcy a second time.
 The next round of submissions to the court were due on April 21, 2017.
 As part of this process 96 of the 135 licensed content agreements for Super Channel were terminated.

 On February 15, 2017, it was announced that a Canadian version of Ginx TV would launch as a replacement for one of Super Channel's multiplex channels.
 Replacing Super Channel 4, Ginx eSports TV Canada launched on May 4, 2017, with a live Canadian edition of The Bridge, a late night talk show.

 On February 22, 2017, Super Channel announced it had acquired the Canadian broadcast rights to the Legends Football League, as part of a three-year deal in which Super Channel will be the exclusive Canadian broadcaster of all LFL games through the 2019 season.
 The LFL will be used to launch the "Super Channel Sports" sub-brand that will be used for all sporting events and sports-themed programming.
 Super Channel 1 debuted LFL Football Night on April 22, 2017.

 On April 4, 2017, Super Channel announced that it would rebrand Super Channel 3 as Super Channel Vault on April 28, 2017.
 The channel is described as offering programming based on "a collection of hand-picked, fan-favourites, critically-acclaimed films."